Replacing NGINX with Caddy

 includes automatic DNS integration for Let’s Encrypt validation.
 I provide my

-service definition for Caddy.
-And that file is chmod 400
+systemd service definition for Caddy.
+And that file is chmod 400 to the caddy

 user.